Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Results

-We have two additional remarks on the three-way trade-off relation.
-First, the trade-off relation can also be derived using the nonadiabatic entropy production rate \cite{Hatano.2001.PRL, Esposito.2010.PRL} as part of the thermodynamic cost, instead of the total entropy production rate.
+We have several additional remarks on the three-way trade-off relation.
+First, the trade-off relation can also be derived using the nonadiabatic entropy production rate as part of the thermodynamic cost, instead of the total entropy production rate.
+It has been shown that the total entropy production, which defines the cost, can be decomposed into adiabatic and nonadiabatic contributions \cite{Hatano.2001.PRL,Esposito.2010.PRL}.
+Roughly speaking, adiabatic entropy production relates to the dissipation required to maintain the stationary state.
+Conversely, the nonadiabatic component, which vanishes in the stationary state, characterizes the additional dissipation needed for the transition between stationary states.
+Notably, only the nonadiabatic entropy production is responsible for state transformations \cite{Shiraishi.2018.PRL,Vo.2020.PRE}.
+Therefore, it is reasonable to anticipate a similar trade-off relation involving the nonadiabatic cost, and we demonstrate that this is indeed the case.
 The derivation is detailed in Appendix \ref{app:nonad.tradeoff}.

 Second, for thermodynamic processes driven by time-independent protocols, a more compact trade-off solely in terms of entropy production can be established (see Appendix \ref{app:relax.tradeoff}).
 Furthermore, we can demonstrate that excess entropy production limits how much the error can be reduced.
 Such a relationship can have significant implications for understanding the connection between thermodynamic cost and functional performance.
 For instance, in a proofreading mechanism, certain kinetic parameters may be abruptly quenched to adapt to changes in the surrounding environment, leading the system to subsequently relax toward another stationary state.
 The achievable error in this new stationary state is then constrained by the excess cost incurred during the relaxation process.

+Third, we clarify the qualitative differences between our result and existing trade-off relations.
+One of the most prominent results is the thermodynamic uncertainty relation (TUR) \cite{Barato.2015.PRL,Gingrich.2016.PRL,Horowitz.2017.PRE}, which takes the form

+for stationary Markov jump processes.
+Here, $\overline{\Sigma}$ represents the entropy production rate and $\varepsilon_\jmath\coloneqq\mvar[\jmath]/\ev{\jmath}^2$ is the relative fluctuation of current $\jmath$.
+Interpreting $\varepsilon_\jmath$ as the current error, the inequality \eqref{eq:TUR} can be seen as a trade-off between time, cost, and error.
+However, this error pertains to the fluctuation of trajectory currents, which is entirely unrelated to the problem of reducing probability considered in this study.
+Another relevant result is the thermodynamic speed limit (TSL), formulated as \cite{Dechant.2022.JPA,Lee.2022.PRL,Vu.2023.PRX}: